-All working groups meet at least quarterly and keep minutes of meetings in an OwnCloud folder available to members of the Steering Group and other Working groups.
+All working groups should regularly communicate with the Steering Group in any manner they see fit.
 A year-end report must be prepared by each Working Group and presented to the Steering Group prior to the General Assembly.
 This year-end report will then be posted following the General Meeting as described in §2.1.1.